Git Dependency

 │ ├── < samtools binary >

-Our samtools command from the app script is
+The SAMtools command in the app script is `samtools/samtools`.

 set -e -x -o pipefail